home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 - End user SSH on port 22, provided by the [SSH add-on].
 Easy to setup and use, but the accessible scope is limited.
 - Host access SSH on port 22222.
 This method provides full access to the host with all privileges (e.g. access to docker).

+The section below describes how to get host SSH access with **all privileges** through port 22222.

 ### Enable SSH host access

 :::info